JShizzle21/PicGrabber/README.md

 ** You can designate the same folder for both if you don't want them to be separated **

-on line 20 change the value of [USERNAME] (don't change the rest of the filepath)
+On line 20 change the value of [USERNAME] (don't change the rest of the filepath)

 ```
 public final static String lockPicFolder = "C:\\Users\\[USERNAME]\\AppData\\Local\\Packages\\Microsoft.Windows.ContentDeliveryManager_cw5n1h2txyewy\\LocalState\\Assets";